If you’re gearing up to move next year, you’ve got some work cut out for you. And how to avoid capital gains is probably the last thing on your radar.

 It wouldn’t be the IRS if there weren’t some exceptions to the rule.
 You may have to pay capital gains tax on the entirety of the profit on your home for a number of disqualifying reasons:

 Even though most homeowners won’t hit the totals required for capital gains tax to kick in, it becomes more and more depending on your home’s starting value or the length of homeownership.
+And it becomes harder to avoid capital gains.
 A couple in Los Angeles who buys a home $3 million in a fast-growing Los Angeles neighborhood could easily sell it 10 years later for $4 million.
 Will they really have to pay capital gains taxes on $500,000?

 Remember the “cost basis,” the price you pay for an asset?
 In real estate, the total won’t just be what you paid for your home—it will also include improvements you’ve made on the home over time.
 You may have remodeled a kitchen, built an ADU, repaved a driveway, replaced the HVAC, or redone the landscaping.
 These improvements can be factored into the cost basis, adding to your purchase price.

 So, keep those receipts!
 If that couple in LA put $150,000 into their $3 million home over the last decade, when they do sell it for $4 million, they’ll only pay capital gains taxes on $350,000!

 We can’t recommend the best neighborhood in the area or whether a kitchen island should be on your list of “must haves,” but we can sure help you understand the taxes associated with your home sale—and maximize your deductions.
 Now that you understand how capital gains taxes work and how you can avoid capital gains, you can focus on the important things: the paint color, the pool, and everything in between.